Mukkupretski/YohohoDemo/README.md

 - Player to center, new rendering - √
 - Map generation
 - Swords - √
-- Fighting and dying
+- Fighting and dying - √
   - Swing and dash animation
+  - Knockback
-- Emotes
+- Emotes - √

 **Things (After demo):**